History of Austria: Ausgleich (Compromise) 1867

-Austria-Hungary was created through the mechanism of the Austro-Hungarian Compromise of 1867 (Ausgleich).
+Austria-Hungary was created through the mechanism of the Austro-Hungarian Compromise of 1867.
 Thus the Hungarians finally achieved much of their aims.
 The western half of the realm known as (Cisleithania) and the eastern Hungarian (Transleithania), that is the realms lying on each side of the Leitha tributary of the Danube river, now became two realms with different interior policy - there was no common citizenship and dual-citizenship was banned either -, but with a common ruler and a common foreign and military policy.
 The empire now had two capitals, two cabinets and two parliaments.
 Only three cabinet positions served both halves of the monarchy, war, foreign affairs and finance (when both sectors were involved).
 Costs were assigned 70:30 to Cisleithania, however the Hungarians represented a single nationality while Cisleithania included all the other kingdoms and provinces.
 Andrássy was appointed as the first Minister President of the new Hungary on 17 February.
 Feelings ran high in the provinces, and the Diets in Moravia and Bohemia were shut down in March.

 Emperor Franz Joseph made a speech from the throne in May to the Reichsrat (Imperial Council) asking for retroactive ratification and promising further constitutional reforms and increased autonomy to the provinces.
 This was a major retreat from absolutism.
 On 8 June, the Emperor and Empress were crowned King and Queen of Hungary in a ceremony whose pomp and splendour seemed out of keeping with Austria's recent military and political humiliation and the extent of financial reparations.
 As part of the celebrations the emperor announced further concessions that aggravated relationships between Hungary and the rest of the monarchy.
 An amnesty was declared for all political offences since 1848 (including Klapka and Kossuth) and reversal of the confiscation of estates.
 In addition the coronation Gift was directed to the families and veterans of the revolutionary Honvéds, which was revived as the Royal Hungarian Honvéd.

 In return for the Liberals support of the Ausgleich, concessions were made to parliamentary prerogatives in the new constitutional law.
 The law of 21 December 1867, although frequently amended, was the foundation of Austrian governance for the remaining 50 years of the empire, and was largely based on the February Patent, the Imperial Council and included a bill of rights.
-Ultimately the political balance of the dual monarchy represented a compromise between authoritarianism (Obrigkeitsstaat) and parliamentarianism (Rechtsstaat) (Hacohen 2002).
+Ultimately the political balance of the dual monarchy represented a compromise between authoritarianism and parliamentarianism (Rechtsstaat) (Hacohen 2002).
 Like most compromises it was rejected by extremists on both sides, including Kossuth.